dini-ag-kim/avram/specification.md

 - `description` with additional description of the code
 - `created` with a timestamp when this code was introduced
 - `modified` with a timestamp when this code was updated
+- `url` with a link to documentation of the code
 - `deprecated` with a boolean value, assumed as `false` by default

 Optional key `code` of a code definition MUST be equal to the key of the code definition in its codelist.